Harmful Algal Bloom Forecasts

 Florida - Current Conditions

-Karenia brevis (red tide) is present along the coast at concentrations that may cause respiratory irritation with onshore winds in PINELLAS county.
+Karenia brevis (red tide) is also present along the coast at concentrations that may cause respiratory irritation with onshore winds in CHARLOTTE and LEE counties.

 A MODERATE to HIGH risk of respiratory irritation is most likely when winds are blowing onshore or alongshore, and less likely when winds are blowing offshore.
 Check links below for detailed forecasts at individual beaches.